bwill09/MechaCar/README.md

 Study Design: MechaCar vs other competitors

 A study gathering data on MechaCar and its comparable models across multiple  manufacturers over 3 years.
-•	What are comparable models for competitors
+*		What are comparable models for competitors
-•	Which cars will MechaCar be comparing with head-to-head? which cars will be included in the study?
+*		Which cars will MechaCar be comparing with head-to-head? which cars will be included in the study?
-•	Which elements would determine the selling price?
+*		Which elements would determine the selling price?

-Metrics
+### Metrics

 Collecting data for comparable models across all major manufacturers for past 3 years for the following metrics:
-•	Safety Feature Rating: Independent Variable
+*		Safety Feature Rating: Independent Variable
-•	Current Price (Selling): Dependent Variable
+*		Current Price (Selling): Dependent Variable
-•	Drive Package : Independent Variable
+*		Drive Package : Independent Variable
-•	Engine (Electric, Hybrid, Gasoline): Independent Variable
+*		Engine (Electric, Hybrid, Gasoline): Independent Variable
-•	Resale Value: Independent Variable
+*		Resale Value: Independent Variable
-•	Average Annual Cost of ownership (Maintenance): Independent Variable
+*		Average Annual Cost of ownership (Maintenance): Independent Variable
-•	MPG (fuel efficiency): Independent Variable
+*		MPG (fuel efficiency): Independent Variable

-Hypothesis: Null and Alternative
+### Hypothesis: Null and Alternative

-After looking at which factors are vital for the MechaCar's genre:
+After looking at which factors are vital for the MechaCar's type:

-•	Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its type.
+*		Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its type.
-•	Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.
+*		Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.

-Statistical Tests
+### Statistical Tests

 A multiple linear regression would be used to identify elements that have the best predictability with the current selling price, which has the most influence on price